In this article

 PUT /api/subscriptions/{subscriptionGroup}/{subscriptionGroupId}?action=unsubscribe

-3. Configure your project's hosted unsubscribe URL
+# Step 3: Add your project's hosted unsubscribe URL

 or userId

-Handlebars helper:
+Handlebars helper.

 https://www.example.com/accounts/preferences?email={{#urlEncode}}{{email}}{{/urlEncode}}